isaacjacques/COP4813-Semester-Project/README.md

-# COP4813-Semester-Project
+# Project Wizard
-Group 13 - Project Timeline and Budget Monitor.
+A Project Timeline and Budget Monitor by Group 13.
-A web-based tool for managing project stages, deadlines, and budgets in a clear, visual format.

 ## Overview